Prismik/prismik.github.io/content/projects/slash/index.md

 Whenever a foot hits the ground in the animation, the custom `BP_Footstep` notify is triggered.
 {.image-caption}

-In that blueprint, we 2 things happen:
+In that blueprint, two things happen:

 1. A linetrace from a point slightly above the character's location.
 When it succeeds, we get a hit result that will have an associated physical material (make sure to setup the `default` mapping as a fallback).
 2. Find the physical material in our data asset and play the sound associated with it.